autoseg/ruby-style-guide/README.md

 <sup>[[link](#rdoc-conventions)]</sup>

 * <a name="80-character-limits"></a>
-  Limit lines to 80 characters.
+  Avoid lines bigger than 80 characters.
+Do not use lines bigger than 120 characters.
 <sup>[[link](#80-character-limits)]</sup>

 * <a name="no-trailing-whitespace"></a>
-  Avoid trailing whitespace.
+  No trailing whitespaces!
 <sup>[[link](#no-trailing-whitespace)]</sup>

 * <a name="newline-eof"></a>